 But perhaps one concern might be the quality of television that comes with lower advertising budgets.
 TV networks will become less risk-averse to bring on new and innovative television shows, instead opting to likely stick with successful formulas from past seasons.
 Again, this might give more power to the streaming services, who will see subscriber numbers continue to climb with each new big series released.
 Netflix’s growth, especially internationally, over the past few years has been astronomical.

-Live sports, once the bastion of cable subscriptions, is now more than ever available through streaming services like Sling TV and DIRECTV NOW.
+Live sports, once the bastion of cable subscriptions, is now more than ever available through streaming services like Sling TV and AT&T TV NOW.
 ESPN is seeing a continued slide in viewership, and has since followed through with massive layoffs as viewership continues to disappear.